THE MACKINTOSH HOUSE

 The Hunterian houses one of the most important collections of the work of Scottish architect, designer and artist, Charles Rennie Mackintosh (1868-1928) and his wife, the artist Margaret Macdonald Mackintosh (1864-1933).
 The highlight of this collection is the Mackintosh House, Mackintosh’s only surviving domestic interior in his native Glasgow and one of its most popular attractions.

 The Mackintosh House is a meticulous reassemblage of the principal interiors from the Mackintoshes’ Glasgow home.
 The couple lived at 78 Southpark Avenue (originally 6 Florentine Terrace) from 1906 to 1914.
 Substantial alterations were made in 1906 as Mackintosh remodelled the proportions and natural lighting of the Victorian end-of-terrace house.
 The principal interiors were decorated in his distinctive style, remarkable then, and now, for the disciplined austerity of the furnishings and decoration.

-The interiors have been furnished with the Mackintoshes' own furniture - all to Mackintosh's design - and decorated as closely as possible to the original.
+The interiors, completed in 1981, have been furnished with the Mackintoshes' own furniture - all to Mackintosh's design - and decorated as closely as possible to the original.
 The selection of bric à brac, fitted carpets, curtains and other soft furnishings was based on contemporary descriptions of the house and photographs of Mackintosh interiors of the period.

-There is an admission charge for The Mackintosh House.
+- There is an admission charge for the Mackintosh House (£8/£6 concession).

-Because of the nature of the Mackintosh House, access for wheelchair users, or people with mobility impairments, is limited to the orientation room, hall and dining room.
-View the AccessAble guide to the Hunterian Art Gallery and the Mackintosh House.
+- Because of the nature of the Mackintosh House, access for wheelchair users, or people with mobility impairments, is currently limited to the orientation room, hall and dining room.